 Copy of Personal Health Information Record.
 You may request in writing a copy of the record containing your personal health information.
 We may require you to provide proof of identity and charge a fee for copying, mailing and supplies.

-Change of Privacy Program.
-The Blood Center may change this Privacy Program, and these changes will be effective with regard to existing health information as well as any information we receive in the future.
+The Blood Center may change this Privacy Program, and these changes will be effective with regard to existing health information, additional data, as well as any information we receive in the future.

 At your request, we will provide you with a printed copy of this Privacy Program.